 Transatlantic flights to Greece typically fly into Athens.
-You will need a separate flight from Athens to Rhodos.
-From the airport, there is a taxi stand across the street, that will take you to the city center, in about 20 minutes.
-The price of the ride should not exceed the 40 EUR.
+You will need to book a separate flight from Athens to Rhodes.
+Upon exiting the airport, you will find a taxi stand across the street.
+A taxi will take you to the hotel in about 20 minutes.
+The 2013 price of the ride was 17 EUR.

-It is also possible to get to Rhodos by boat; there are daily departures from the Piraeus Port for all the Dodecanese Islands.
-Usually the boats travel during night and the duration of the travel can vary 13 to 17 hours; the prices are also different depending on the season, as well as the type of boat .
+It is also possible to get to Rhodes by boat; there are daily departures from the Piraeus Port for all the Dodecanese Islands.
+Usually the boats travel during night and the duration of the travel can vary 13 to 17 hours; prices differ depending on the season, as well as the type of boat .

 Transportation in the City

 All public bus lines radiate from the center of Rhodes and reach almost every important place throughout the island.
 You can buy tickets from the bus station or inside the bus from the driver.
 The price will depend on the destination.
 There are 2 different bus services: